 For information about creating and editing custom metadata please see Custom Metadata.

-Automatic focusing can be used during the experiment.
-You can select the auto-focus method that best meets your needs.
-The Define button shows a window where you can define parameters of the selected focusing method.
+Select the auto-focus method that best meets your needs.
+The Define button displays a window where you can define parameters of the selected focusing method.
+The focusing methods are the same as in the main menu, although their settings are independent.

 You can define a command (or a macro) to be run in various stages of the experiment.
-Select the timing in the Advanced section of the experiment window and enter the command to be run.
+See Executing macro commands during ND acquisition.

-To create or edit existing metadata, check the Custom Metadata checkbox in your ND experiment and click Edit.
+To create or edit existing metadata, check the Custom Metadata checkbox in your ND experiment and click .
 The following dialog window appears.

 To edit an existing metadata set, simply change parameters of the items in the table.

-You can save the whole metadata set as a .xml file by clicking Export.
-To import your saved metadata set, use Import.
-To delete the current metadata set, click Remove.
+You can save the whole metadata set as a .xml file by clicking .
+To import your saved metadata set, use .
+To delete the current metadata set, click .

 Note

-The created metadata can be changed after acquisition in the image properties dialog (File > Image Properties).
+The created metadata can be changed after acquisition in the image properties dialog (

 The following options can be applied to time, multipoint and multichannel sequences in ND experiments: